A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Evaluation

 We tested the combination of those parameters, evaluating them based on the distribution of correlations they produced.
 We found the best setting to be an arithmetic mean, an image class normalization by layer, cosine distance and no threshold.
 However, the imperfect nature of our evaluation (\ie using a ranking of correlations based in a lexical measure) does not allow us to definitely assert that this setting produces the most semantically rich vector embedding.
 Instead we discuss which parameters provided significant benefits in terms of correlation, and are thus recommended for future works, and which cause less definitive effects.
 The aggregation and normalization parameters had the largest impact on the distribution of correlations, allowing us to be confident on their setting.
 The arithmetic mean clearly outperformed the geometric and harmonic means, while the normalization both by layer and on the aggregated image class achieved much higher correlations than doing it either as a whole, in the original image vectors, or avoiding normalization all together.
 On the other hand, the distance algorithm, and particularly the use of an activation threshold, had a small impact on the distribution of correlations.
 For these parameters we choose the options which seemed to maximize correlations (cosine and no threshold), but different choices remain competitive.

 A different parameter analyzed were the layers used to build the vector representation.
-Previous contributions argue it is best to consider only top layer activations when using them for image recognition tasks \citep{decaf,CNNFeatures}.
+Previous contributions argue it is best to consider only top layer activations when using them for image recognition tasks \cite{decaf,CNNFeatures}.
 Contrary to this approach, our methodology uses features from layers all over the network, with the goal of maximizing representativeness.
 To validate our notion, we use only certain layers of the network to build our embedding space, and then explore the correlations with WordNet on each setting.
 The distributions of correlations are not a fully comparable measure of quality, which is why we did not provide a formal evaluation of the previous parameters.
-However, since we need to provide some evidence contrasting with that of previous work \citep{decaf,CNNFeatures} regarding the layers being used, we decided to show the mean $\rho$ obtained by each subset of layers.
+However, since we need to provide some evidence contrasting with that of previous work \cite{decaf,CNNFeatures} regarding the layers being used, we decided to show the mean $\rho$ obtained by each subset of layers.
 The values in Table \ref{tab:rhos} are not to be taken as definitive evidence.

 We consider using only the features belonging to the top 22\% of the network (\ie inception modules 5a and 5b), features from the middle 55\% (\ie inception modules 4a, 4b, 4c, 4d and 4e) and features from the bottom 22\% of the network (\ie inception modules 3a and 3b).
-Results indicate that the correlation achieved by the middle 55\% is similar to the correlation achieved by the set of all 27 layers, although its also the largest of the three subsets.
+Results indicate that the correlation achieved by the middle 55\% is similar to the correlation achieved by the set of all 27 layers.
 On the other hand, the correlations achieved when considering only features from the top 22\% or the bottom 22\% layers were both significantly worse, while still showing correlation.
-These results indicate that all layers within the network may contain visual semantics relevant for the description of abstract image classes, regardless of their location.
+These results indicate that all layers within the network contain visual semantics relevant for the description of abstract image classes, regardless of their location.